-Supply chain management generates a number of benefits, including increased profits, a better brand image, and competitive advantage.
+Supply chain management generates a number of benefits, including increased profits, a better brand image, and a competitive advantage.
 These are some examples:

-- better ability to predict and meet customer demand;
+- Better ability to predict and meet customer demand;

-- improved supply chain visibility, risk management, and predictive capabilities;
+- Improved supply chain visibility, risk management, and predictive capabilities;

-- fewer process inefficiencies and less product waste;
+- Fewer process inefficiencies and less product waste;

-- quality improvements;
+- Quality improvements;

-- increased societal and environmental sustainability;
+- Increased societal and environmental sustainability;

-- lower overhead;
+- Lower overhead;

-- improved cash flow; and
+- Improved cash flow; and

-- more efficient logistics
+- More efficient logistics

+There are numerous top-notch universities around the globe that are offering undergraduate SCM courses.
 Given below are some of the bachelor level Supply Chain Management courses offered by various universities: